ABC Reviving 'THIRTYSOMETHING,' 'WHO WANTS TO BE MILLIONAIRE'…

 Set to bow Wednesday, April 8, on ABC, the new Millionaire will feature celebrity contestants playing for charity.
 Additionally, a new interactive game app will allow viewers at home to play alongside the stars and win the same amount of money the celebrities are playing for on the show.
 Contestants will be announced at a later date.

-“Regis came to me in a dream, asked me to do this and promised my own line of neckties if I did.
-I had little choice but to say yes,” said Kimmel, who renewed his longtime deal with ABC last year and also exec produces the network’s Live in Front of a Studio Audience franchise.
+“Regis [Philbin] came to me in a dream, asked me to do this and promised my own line of neckties if I did.
+I had little choice but to say yes,” Kimmel, who renewed his longtime deal with ABC last year and also executive produces the network’s Live in Front of a Studio Audience franchise, said Wednesday in a statement.

 Original and Emmy-winning Millionaire exec producer Michael Davies will return and serve as showrunner on the new incarnation, which will also allow contestants to invite a guest in the hot seat to help them answer questions.

-In addition to hosting and exec producing ABC’s late-night show, Kimmel has become a prolific producer.
+In addition to hosting and exec producing his ABC late-night show, Kimmel has become a prolific producer.
 He recently landed a science-based prank show at Discovery and has ABC’s upcoming unscripted series Generation Gap (produced with Mark Burnett) in the works.

 The new Millionaire was announced Wednesday during ABC’s portion of the Television Critics Association’s winter press tour.
 In other unscripted news, ABC also confirmed that Saturday Night Live grad Leslie Jones would host a Supermarket Sweep revival.